-Stow has a high level of "family households" in which two or more related individuals live in the same housing unit.
-Stow is comprised of about 80% family households compared to approximately 64% for both Middlesex County and the state.
+The following tables provide a summary of demographic characteristics based on the 1980, 1990 and 2000 census data, of about 80% family households compared to approximately 64% for both Middlesex County and the state.
 Despite the high level of family households, the number and percentage of "nonfamily households" (households in which a householder lives alone or with others with whom they are not related) has increased over the years.
 In 1980 there were 218 such households, or 13.9% of the population, however, in 1990 there were 116 additional non-family households, which comprised 18.6% of all households.
 In 2000, family households had decreased from 86.1% in 1980 to 80.6% while non-family households comprised almost one-fifth of all households.
 This increase in smaller and more untraditional households actually reflects national and suburban trends.